WICG/storage-buckets/explainer.md

 1. Calling `navigator.storageBuckets.delete()` with the name of an expired bucket will delete the bucket's data.

-2. Calling `navigator.storage.openOrCreate()` with the name of an expired bucket will delete the expired bucket's data, and return a newly created bucket.
+2. Calling `navigator.storage.open()` with the name of an expired bucket will delete the expired bucket's data, and return a newly created bucket.

 3. Calling `navigator.storageBuckets.keys()` will delete the data of all the